T. ionantha x baileyi

 Water: At least once every 2 days

-*Watering frequency is determine by growing environment.
+*Watering frequency is determined by growing environment.